nol166/JS-Closures/README.md

   * Keep in mind, the real magic is happening when we create specific instances of our `fetchData` function that will allow us to search for different stuff.

   * 💡 Each one of these variables passes a different `type` to our `fetchData` function.
-The nested function depends on that type variable, thus creating our closure with a different outer context for each one.
+The nested function depends on that type of variable, thus creating our closure with a different outer context for each one.

   ```js
   let searchFood = fetchData()